jamisoncozart/Using-the-GitHub-API-Tutorial/README.md

   console.log(data);
 })
 ```
-As you probably guessed, the `$.get()` jQuery method takes up to 4 parameters, but we will only work with 2 here.
+As you probably guessed, the [$.get() jQuery method](https://api.jquery.com/jquery.get/) takes 2 parameters for our example, but has options to pass more parameters when necessary.
 The first parameter is our `GET` request URL, and the second is a [Callback Function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function).
-This callback function is passed the GitHub API response data by passing a single parameter `data` to our callback function.
+This callback function is given the GitHub API response data which is stored in the `data` variable that is passed to our callback function.

+After typing/copying this code into your `scripts.js` file, open your `index.html` file in your browser (Chrome preferred) and navigate to the console using the shortcut `Shift + CTRL + J`, or right-clicking on the page and clicking `Inspect`, then clicking on `Console` at the top of the menu that pops up.
+If you want to see the request in action, `Refresh` the page, and you should see the `JSON` response printed to the console.

 When we reference our `data` parameter in our callback function and `console.log()` it, we can view it in our browser's console.

-After typing/copying this code into your `scripts.js` file, open your `index.html` file in your browser (Chrome preferred) and navigate to the console using the shortcut `Shift + CTRL + J`, or right-clicking on the page and clicking `inspect`, then clicking on `Console` at the top of the menu that pops up.
-If you want to see the request in action, `Refresh` the page, and you should see the `JSON` response printed to the console.

 This is great!
 The request we made is returning us an array of objects, with each object reference each repository on our GitHub!